What is Call Bridging?

 Call bridging is the art of gaining the next call before leaving the current conversation.
 It’s a critical skill if you’re used to face-to-face selling and now working the phones.

-In my previous posts I talked about call productivity and setting call goals as critical skills when transitioning from traditional selling to virtual selling.
-It’s because we often accomplish less on phone sales calls than traditional face-to-face sales meetings.
+In my previous posts, I talked about call productivity and setting call goals as critical skills when transitioning from traditional selling to virtual selling.
+It’s because we often accomplish less on phone sales calls than in traditional face-to-face sales meetings.
 But we only build a pipeline when we’re able to execute multiple calls.
 The key to getting multiple calls is Call Bridging.

 When it’s an established relationship, it’s as easy as setting up the next meeting.
 The key here is being sure you’re showing value during the ask.
 Everyone is busy and we’re easier to blow off (blow out for my UK friends) when we’re on the phone.
 It sounds like:

 “This has been fantastic Mr. Customer.
 Thanks for the insight.
 We didn’t get a chance to cover XYZ, nor for me to share some insights I’ve gained from my network that I think you’ll find valuable.
-Let’s set up a follow up call.
+Let’s set up a follow-up call.
 Does this time next week work for you?”

 Note: We aren’t saying that we need to cover key insights about our product or service.
 We aren’t saying we need to learn more to sell more.
-We’re offering “cross pollination” value or the voice of our collective customer in the industry.
+We’re offering “cross-pollination” value or the voice of our collective customer in the industry.
 This intel is a hot commodity!

 If it’s a colder outreach, we may need to be more assumptive and simply GIVE ourselves permission.
 It sounds like:

 “Thank you for your time and insight.
 I’ve learned so much from you and want to return the favor.
 I’ll call you back later this week so we can finish up.”